Could active citizenship be the missing piece in Australian VET?

-Organisation B, with less funds available, developed active connections with national and local organisations for which on-the-job training could be conducted.
-Graduates from organisation B had similar employment struggles but they were more likely to start their own income generating businesses that also stimulated growth the local communities.
+Organisation B, with fewer funds available, developed active connections with national and local organisations for which on-the-job training could be conducted.
+Graduates from organisation B had similar employment struggles but they were more likely to start their own income-generating businesses that also stimulated growth in the local communities.

 Time will reveal how initiatives like that will contribute to improving South Africa’s 26.7% unemployment (Writer, 2018).
 Post-school priorities in South Africa include active citizenship activities as part of its vision to “strengthen the foundations for good governance by enabling citizens to participate meaningfully in the social, economic and political like of the country” (Republic of South Africa, 2012).

 What can we do to be Active Citizens in VET?